jonasgwt/ChargeEV/README.md

 amount.
 The app will provide a recommended cost for the host based on their need to charge.
 Users will tentatively make payments through a QR code.

+## Target Audience

+* ChargEV will be targeting countries or areas that are more sparse where it is more difficult to locate a charger
+* Such areas include the rural areas in the United States
+* We do not believe the host feature will be used significantly in Singapore due to the density of EV chargers present

 <p align="right">(<a href="#top">back to top</a>)</p>